elorberb/arava-valley-animal-detector/README.md

 **Inside this repo:**
 - An image processing tool designed for both academic researchers and amateur nature enthusiasts.
-- An extensive dataset categorized by seasons with detailed annotations.
 - A streamlined Colab-based pipeline that allows for effortless data import via Dropbox and processes images to output detailed detections.
 - A directional analysis tool to discern an animal's movement direction across the Arava Valley border fence.